 I've been told that my paternal grandmother taught at the Art Institute of Chicago back in the Twenties.
 She never told me that herself, because two years before I was born, she passed out of this world.
 Even so, her influence on me was great.
 I grew up surrounded by her drawings and paintings and hearing from everyone how wonderful an artist, teacher and human being she was.

 Not really formal at all.
 I always loved to draw, but was never any good at it until I was 15 and began working with a neighborhood lady.
 Isabel Rix smoked like a chimney during studio classes in her basement.
 The rate was three bucks a week.
 If you think about it, that's like $30/week now or more, so it wasn't really inexpensive for my parents.
 Add to that voice and piano lessons, and I wasn't cheap to raise at all!

 I really wanted to learn to paint with oils like Grandma Dewey, but Mrs. Rix had me begin with pastels so I could learn the basics about color, value, drawing, composition--all of it.
 (I have some of my first works still and will unframe them, photograph and post them when I can.
 I promise!)
 After a year or so, I did move into oils.

-I continued working with Mrs. Rix on and off for a few years after college, until I got married and moved away.
-Over the years, when I felt the urge to get out the easel, I tried oils but always found myself gravitating back to pastels.
+Over those years, I felt the urge to get out the easel.
+I tried oil painting but always found myself gravitating back to pastels.
 They were quick, relatively forgiving and so pure in color!
 Eventually, I put down my paints altogether to raise my two boys and teach music in the public schools.
 But I kept my supplies: I had an inkling I might pick them up again some day in my old age, like Grandma Moses.

 Back at it